Definition of Terms

 What is spiritual direction?

-Christian spiritual direction finds its roots and safeguards in the Bible.
-The focus is obedience to Christ through the Spirit’s interaction with a person in light of biblical norms.
-The Bible provides the way of understanding life with God and the Holy Spirit is the true director.
-Both director and directee practice surrender to the Spirit’s leading throughout their time together.
-The human spiritual director’s role is to provide an atmosphere of safety and love in which attention may be given to the Holy Spirit for obedience to His Word and life in the Kingdom of God.
-The directee brings the circumstances of their life (interior, exterior and history) to be opened to the presence of God for His interaction and direction.
+The human spiritual director’s role is to provide an atmosphere of safety and love in which attention may be given to the Holy Spirit for obedience to his word and to life in the kingdom of God.
+At the same time, the directee brings the circumstances of their life (interior, exterior, and historical) that are then opened up in the presence of God for his loving interaction and direction.

 See also our article on spiritual direction.